Bloody Mary (song): Single release and media appearances

 In November 2022, "Bloody Mary" went viral after a sped-up version was used in videos on TikTok depicting Wednesday Addams' (Jenna Ortega) dance in the Netflix television series Wednesday and its fan recreations.
-The videos originated from a clip of Addams dancing to The Cramps' 1981 song "Goo Goo Muck", but with the audio replaced with "Bloody Mary".
+The videos originated from a clip of Addams dancing to the Cramps' 1981 song "Goo Goo Muck", but with the audio replaced with "Bloody Mary".
 This quickly caused a massive spike in the song's streams, and on December 2, 2022, it was sent to French radio as a single, and was released as a single in Italy on December 23.
 On January 17, 2023, the song was sent to US pop radio, and to adult contemporary stations on January 30.
-On March 15, 2023, Interscope released "Bloody Mary" on vinyl record with some of the lyrics etched into the surface.
+On March 15, 2023, Interscope released "Bloody Mary" on vinyl record with some of the lyrics etched into the surface, followed by a CD release on May 5.
+Another twelve-inch vinyl version titled "Glow in the Dark" was released for Halloween of 2023.

 On TikTok, Gaga later posted a black-and-white video in which she recreates the viral dance wearing goth makeup and an outfit similar to the one worn by Wednesday in the show.
 The sped-up version of "Bloody Mary" was featured in Netflix's teaser for season two of Wednesday.
+Gaga herself was the special guest for the Wednesday-themed final part of Netflix's June 2025 live company Tudum event in Los Angeles’ Kia Forum in which she performed a medley of selected songs including "Bloody Mary".